-Lemonade Insurance Company focuses on providing customers with instant service for homeowners and renters insurance.
+Lemonade Insurance Company focuses on providing customers types of insurance categories with instant service for homeowners and renters insurance policies.
+They also offer term life insurance and pet insurance but do not appear to offer auto property insurance.
 It uses technology to create a fast experience, providing customers with insurance and paying claims in just minutes.
-Lemonade also uses extra money left over from premiums after it pays claims to give back to charities.
+Lemonade also uses extra money left over from the prices of insurance premiums after it pays claims to give back to charities.

 How do customers rate Lemonade Insurance Company?